EldricArlo/Oracore/README.md

     ```bash
     make run-tests
     ```
-    > 😝 **Note on Expected OCSP Test Behavior**
+    > **Note on Expected OCSP Test Behavior**
     >
-    > One test case in `test_pki_verification` intentionally validates a certificate pointing to an invalid OCSP server.
-As the network request will inevitably fail, the `hsc_verify_user_certificate` function **must** return `-4` to indicate the revocation status check failed.
-The test code asserts that the return value is indeed `-4`, thereby proving that our "Fail-Closed" security mechanism is working correctly.
+    > One test case in `test_pki_verification` intentionally validates a certificate pointing to a non-existent local OCSP server (`http://127.0.0.1:8888`).
+The network request will fail, and the `hsc_verify_user_certificate` function **must** return `-4` (the error code for `HSC_VERIFY_ERROR_REVOKED_OR_OCSP_FAILED`).
+The test asserts this specific return value.
+This "failure" is the desired outcome, as it proves that our "Fail-Closed" security policy is correctly implemented: if revocation status cannot be confirmed for any reason, the certificate is treated as invalid.

 3.  **Run the demo program:**
     ```bash
     ./bin/hsc_demo
     ```

-4.  **Run the command-line tool:**
+4.  **Explore the command-line tool:**
     ```bash
-    ./bin/hsc_cli --help
+    ./bin/hsc_cli
     ```

 5.  **Clean up build files:**